ISS-SOA/hw_serializer/README.md

 Finished in 0.208241s, 9.6043 runs/s, 9.6043 assertions/s.

 2 runs, 2 assertions, 0 failures, 0 errors, 0 skips
 ```

-Submit links to the two code files (gist) in the assignment submission form on Canvas
+Submit links to the two code files (gist) in the assignment submission form on our class website.